sburrel/AIDL2019_PROJECT_SBD/Readme.md

 | ResNet101 | 44549160
 | ResNext50 | 25028904

-We study the influence of the learning rate for Architecture 1 and Cross Entropy Loss.
+The influence of the learning rate is studied for Architecture 1 and Cross Entropy Loss.
 See results bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate |Optimizer| Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy | Best Epoch |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|